tordj/WonderGUI/doc/guide/Immutable Resource Objects.md

 Doing it the wrong way will create and destroy resources repeatedly.
 The cost in this case is negligible but doing the same in other places could result in the unnecessary creation of a large amount of resources, increasing memory consumption and decreasing performance.

-There is also a hard limit on some resources, there can be no more than 65535 TextStyle objects at any given time.
+There is also a hard limit on some resources, e.g. there can be no more than 65535 TextStyle objects at any given time.
 Creating a new TextStyle for each entry in a table could make you quickly reach this limit.

-Creating immutable resources on the fly might be the right thing to do in certain cases, but you should always stop and think before doing it.
+Creating immutable resources on the fly might be the right thing to do in some cases, but you should always stop and think before doing it.